 One of the highlights of Southern Tuscany is the “Archeological Park of Tuff”, consisting of the villages, archeological sites, and scenic areas in between the Mount Amiata, the border with Lazio, and the River Fiora.
 The charm and the beauty of this region will leave you speechless and thinking that you’re exploring some authentic hidden gems in Italy.
 Here are some villages and sites you need to add to your first Southern Tuscany road trip itinerary.
 They are all only 5 to 10 km far from each other, so you could find accommodation in any of them.

 Sovana is the smallest village of the region “Archeological Park of Tuff”.
 It is also the quietest and the most beautiful.
 If Sorano and Pitigliano are spectacular, castled on huge tuff rocks, Sovana is more delicate, feminine, and will fascinate you.
 Every corner of this village deserves a photo.
-The village consists of two small pedestrian streets, the main piazza with the watchtower and shops, and a few stunning historical attractions.
+The village consists of two small pedestrian streets, the main piazza with the watchtower and shops, and a few incredible historical landmarks.
 If you love meditative silence, make Sovana your base to explore Southern Tuscany.

 Things to see in Sovana: